City of Chowchilla

 Weaknesses

-- BUDGET: Limited technology budget constrains AI implementation and requires careful prioritization of investments
+• BUDGET: Limited technology budget for AI implementation and maintenance

 Opportunities